luigifreda/pyslam/README.md

 1. Using the [superslat editor](https://playcanvas.com/supersplat/editor) (drag and drop the saved Gaussian splatting `.ply` pointcloud in the editor interface).
 2. Getting into the folder `test/gaussian_splatting` and running:
     `$ python test_gsm.py --load <gs_checkpoint_path>`
-    The ` <gs_checkpoint_path>` is expected to have the following structure:
+    The directory ` <gs_checkpoint_path>` is expected to have the following structure:
     ```bash
     ├── gs_checkpoint_path
-        ├── pointcloud   # folder containing different subfolders, each one with a saved .ply econding the gaussian splatting model at a specific iteration/checkpoint
+        ├── pointcloud   # folder containing different subfolders, each one with a saved .ply econding the Gaussian splatting model at a specific iteration/checkpoint
         ├── last_camera.json
         ├── config.yml
     ```

 #### Controlling the spatial distribution of keyframe FOV centers

 If you are targeting volumetric reconstruction while running SLAM, you can enable a **keyframe generation policy** designed to manage the spatial distribution of keyframe field-of-view (FOV) centers.
 The *FOV center of a camera* is defined as the backprojection of its image center, calculated using the median depth of the frame.
-With this policy, a new keyframe is generated only if its FOV center is farther than a predefined distance from the nearest existing keyframe's FOV center.
+With this policy, a new keyframe is generated only if its FOV center lies beyond a predefined distance from the nearest existing keyframe's FOV center.
 You can enable this policy by setting the following parameters in the yaml setting:
 ```yaml
 KeyFrame.useFovCentersBasedGeneration: 1  # compute 3D fov centers of camera frames by using median depth and use their distances to control keyframe generation
 KeyFrame.maxFovCentersDistance: 0.2       # max distance between fov centers in order to generate a keyframe